asdfw13/glow-svc/README.md

 ## 📏 Terms of Use

 # Warning: Please ensure that you address any authorization issues related to the dataset on your own.
 You bear full responsibility for any problems arising from the usage of non-authorized datasets for training, as well as any resulting consequences.
-The repository and its maintainer, svc develop team, disclaim any association with or liability for the consequences.
+The repository and its maintainerdisclaim any association with or liability for the consequences.

 1. This project is exclusively established for academic purposes, aiming to facilitate communication and learning.
 It is not intended for deployment in production environments.
 2. Any Glow-SVC-based video posted to a video platform must clearly specify in the introduction the input source vocals and audio used for the voice changer conversion, e.g., if you use someone else's video/audio and convert it by separating the vocals as the input source, you must give a clear link to the original video or music; if you use your own vocals or a voice synthesized by another voice synthesis engine as the input source, you must also state this in your introduction.